frombeirutwithlove/ProtestTips/WhatToDo.md

 - Consider turning off all location services temporarily:
   * iPhone: Settings > Privacy > Location Services > Location Services Off
   * Android: Security & location > Location > Use location Off

+### If your device is confiscated
+- A lawyer can file a motion for the return of your property if it is not being held as evidence in a pending case.
+- You can revoke access for some services that are logged in on your phone.
+Also, you can simply change your password, which will automatically get the app to log out.
+Beware that revoking law enforcement access or remotely deleting data can expose you to the risk of being charged with obstruction of justice or the destruction of evidence.
+You should always speak to your attorney first before deciding how to proceed.

 ### Other
 - Double check your messaging apps privacy settings.